Salomon Speedcross 2 GTX Review Facts

 While still offering lots of support with the strategic cushioning, this is a nice flexible shoe, especially in the mid to forefoot area.
 The strategic lug placing and lack of rock plate gives this shoe a nice flexible feeling.
 The flexibility also means that this shoe has some bend so it can hug any type of terrain.

 This is a shoe that offers a stable ride.
 The stability features are not overwhelming, but it does do a good job of encouraging good form and dissuading runners from pronating.
 The shoe does a great job of being snug to your foot and giving you a nice secure feeling ride.

 This shoe has a heel to toe offset of 12mm, perfect for providing a little extra cushion in the heel and for warding off impact-related injuries.
 This 12mm offset is usually reserved for shoes that have more motion control

 features.
 While this shoe does do a good job of controlling your stride, it is not overpowering and still gives you a lot of freedom on your run.
 The drop also does a good job of supporting your foot, which is great for runners who are new to the trails or ultra runners looking to go the distance.

 The Salomon Speedcross

-was originally built with soft muddy trails, tackling a snow run, or other challenging terrain in mind.
+was originally built with soft muddy trails, tackling a snow run, or other challenging terrains in mind.
 Now, the GTX version is even better for tackling difficult terrain.
-The Gore-tex keeps moisture out so that you can go ultra running distances in wet terrain without worrying about blisters or other moisture related injuries.
+The Gore-tex keeps moisture out so that you can go ultra running distances in wet terrain without worrying about blisters or other moisture-related injuries.
 This is a durable shoe that will last hundred of miles and is a great addition to any avid trail runner’s closet.
 It was designed as an everyday trail running trainer or a trail racing shoe.
 With it’s minimal

 cushioning it does a great job of balancing these 2 purposes.
 Whatever gnarly trail you want to tackle, this is a shoe that can do the job.